Aseel1818/Cloud-Computing-BashScript/README.md

 ### to add the script to the cronJob :

-1- run this command at the terminal : crontab -e  to open the corntab editor
+1- run this command at the terminal : crontab -e  to open the corntab editor.
+2- I add a new line to the corntab file ( 0 0 * * * /home/scripts/websiteScript )